DWIs and New Year’s Eve

 - Other defenses depending on the facts of your case.

-At Mary Beth Harrell Law Firm, our DWI attorneys have more than 20 years of experience fighting for the accused.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our DWI attorneys have more than 20 years of experience fighting for the accused.
 In DWI cases, we seek to suppress the evidence against you, obtain dismissals, obtain an acquittal, or negotiate a just plea bargain with your consent.

 If you’ve been charged with a DWI for driving on New Year’s Eve or Day, or any other holiday, you could be sentenced to jail, lose your license, ordered to pay fines, and might be ordered to install an ignition interlock device.
 To talk with a respected DWI lawyer in Killeen or Copperas Cove, call us at 254-680-4655 or use our contact form to make an appointment.
 We proudly represent clients throughout Central Texas.